xnyan/domino/README.md

 ## Source Code
 This repo has a prototype of Domino and an implementation of Fast Paxos without fault tolerance.
 The repo also contains the implementations of EPaxos, Mencius, and Multi-Paxos, which are imported from https://github.com/efficient/epaxos

-/exp-test has the scripts for quick start and testing the intallation.

 /dynamic is the source code of Domino.
 Dynamic is currently an alias name of Domino in the repo.

 /fastpaxos is the source code of Fast Paxos.